Funding provided to ACCE+ DLA students comprises three parts:

 UKRI funding covers fees at the UK fee rate.
 To be classed as a home student for the UK fee rate, candidates must either be a UK National (meeting residency requirements), have settled or pre-settled status (meeting residency requirements), or have indefinite leave to remain in or enter the UK.

-The DTP partners have various schemes which allow international students to join the DTP (if successful following interview) but only be required to pay home fees (e.g. University has a waiver, bursary scheme etc).
+The DLA partners have various schemes which allow international students to join the DLA (if successful following interview) but only be required to pay home fees (e.g. University has a waiver, bursary scheme etc).
 Home fees are already covered in the UKRI funding, meaning that successful international candidates do not need to find any additional funding for fees.
 Please contact us if you have any questions about this, as we can advise about the situation at your institution of interest.

 If you are unclear about your fee status or need further information, please get in touch with us at acce.dtp@liverpool.ac.uk